 Please find an overview of the public transport connections to all member towns in our practical tips.

-The Baroque palace in Mannheim forms the impressive prelude to the first tour suggestion.
-This is followed by Schwetzingen with its marvellous palace gardens, before the world-famous palace awaits you in Heidelberg.
-Then it's off into the Neckar valley, characterised by defiant knights' castles and picturesque old town alleyways.
-A detour takes you to Mosbach with its half-timbered splendour, and back in the Neckar valley, castle after castle await you with exciting experiences, fantastic views and warm hospitality.
-The route then loops westwards towards Sinsheim, which has several attractions to offer.
-Bad Wimpfen with its imperial palace high above the river marks the end of this tour.
+The Baroque Palace of Schwetzingen, with its wonderful palace gardens, marks the start of this tour.
+From there, the journey continues to Heidelberg, where the world-famous palace awaits you.
+The route then winds through the Neckar Valley, where imposing medieval castles and picturesque old town streets dominate the landscape.
+A detour takes you to Mosbach with its magnificent half-timbered houses; back in the Neckar Valley, castle follows castle, each offering exciting experiences, stunning views and warm hospitality.
+The route then loops westwards towards Neckarbischofsheim, before Bad Wimpfen, with the Imperial Palace towering high above the river, marks the end of this tour.

 | Location | Transport | How to get to important points | Travelling time |